 Sherry is aged by blending new wine juice with vintage or older ones in a series of barrels.
 The complex procedure, called the Solera system, carefully transfers the wine without damaging the flor cap on top.

 Ironically, there's no vintage Sherry wine since every bottle has a blend of matured or vintage wine.

 Port has a more straightforward aging process.
 The wines are simply stored in barrels inside a cellar before they are bottled.
 The only difference is among styles that use a wooden barrel or sealed glass bottles for maturation.
-Port produced in the air-tight bottles tend to be darker, smoother, and with gentle tannins compared to the former that uses what's known as oxidative aging.
+Port produced in air-tight bottles tends to be darker, smoother, and with gentle tannins compared to the former that uses what's known as oxidative aging.